Formula Reference

 How I used the Cumulative GPA Calculator to show a student she still qualified for Dean's List despite a rough semester

-In February 2026, I was helping a second-year university student who had just come out of her worst semester to date.
+A second-year university student came to me a few years back having just come out of her worst semester to date.
 She had taken 15 credits and earned a 2.6 semester GPA after dealing with a family medical situation.
 Going into that semester her cumulative GPA was 3.62 over 45 completed credits.
 She was convinced she had lost her Dean's List eligibility permanently and was considering dropping the Honours programme.
 She had made the most common mistake I see: treating the semester GPA drop as though it would drag her cumulative average to a similarly low level.

 When I entered her numbers into the Add to Existing mode, the result was immediate.
 Her new cumulative GPA was 3.47, a drop of 0.15 points from 3.62.
 That is meaningful, but it is not a catastrophe, and it illustrates a key principle documented by academic advising offices including the Rutgers University academic progress guide: with 45 prior credits already banked, one 15-credit semester at 2.6 has far less impact than it would for a first-semester student.
 The 45 credits of prior work absorbed most of the shock.
 I then used the Goal GPA mode to show her what she needed the following semester to recover.
 With 60 total credits after this semester, reaching a 3.5 cumulative GPA in the next 15-credit semester required a 3.56 semester GPA, which was well within reach.